opnfv/netready/docs/requirements/glossary.rst

 **Definition of terms**

-Different SDOs and communities use different terminology related to NFV/Cloud/SDN.
-This list tries to define an OPNFV terminology, mapping/translating the OPNFV terms to terminology used in other contexts.
+Different standards developing organizations and communities use different terminology related to Network Function Virtualization, Cloud Computing, and Software Defined Networking.
+This list defines the terminology in the contexts of this document.

 .. glossary::